 How We Picked These Potential $1 Cryptos: Fundamentals and Ecosystem Signals

-• Liquidity and listings: steady volume, broad exchange coverage, and straightforward wallet support to reduce exit friction.
+- Liquidity and tradability: consistent trading volume, broad exchange availability, and practical wallet support to reduce friction when entering or exiting.

-• Narrative tailwinds for 2026: AI adoption, tokenized real-world assets, payments rails, and cyclical rotations that can lift the entire ecosystem.
+- Theme sensitivity for 2026: AI adoption, tokenized real-world assets, and payments rails—plus the possibility of sector-wide rotations that lift multiple assets.

 7 Cryptos That Could Be the Next to Hit $1: Kaspa Ecosystem and Peers